 - Francesco Chianucci National Forestry Research Centre (CREA-FL)

-- Francesca Rigo Eurac Research / Wageningen University - MSc student (Topic: Effect of forest structure and managemen on multi-taxon forest biodiversity)
+- Francesca Rigo Eurac Research / Wageningen University - MSc student (Topic: Forest characteristics influence bat and bird diversity in the Italian Alps)

 Past interns and field assistants

 - Maria Suarez-Munoz University of Granada - Visiting Ph.D. student on Short Term Scientific Mission COST Bottoms-UP (Jul-Oct 2021)